DreFlo/sope-t8g1/MP2-2/README.md

 ### Implementation Details

 * For synchronization, we resort to mutexes to access the buffer and avoid memory conflicts.
+* We are creating a file to store all the thread IDs which is also used to destroy the worker threads at the end
 * Unfourtunately, we could not solve a problem regarding the FAILD event, which leads to the fact that some producer threads are terminating before expected.

 ### Group Members and Self Evaluation